 Today we support more RJ organizations than any other foundation in the country.
 Our grantees have grown from trepidation about the political process to engaging thousands of voters.
-They have been instrumental in the passage of nearly 200 pro-RJ policies and in blocking many regressive policies, and they have built a growing grassroots base of support for RJ across the U.S.
+They have been instrumental in the passage of more than 300 pro-RJ policies and in blocking many regressive policies, and they have built a growing grassroots base of support for RJ across the U.S.

 Close this gap and win: why supporting RJ matters

 The moment is ripe for the RJ movement to achieve determinative power.
 Public opinion polls show that the majority of people in the U.S. support reproductive justice, including the ability to access abortion services and contraception.
 The steady erosion of reproductive justice over the past decade has not occurred because of the majority public sentiment, but despite it.
 The chasm between public opinion and anti-RJ public policy decisions exists because the RJ movement lacks a grassroots base organized and powerful enough to hold public officials accountable.
 As a result, well-funded, anti-RJ forces and institutions have been able to advance their agendas with impunity.
 There is an unprecedented opportunity to close this gap and win decisive, large-scale policy victories now and in the coming years by supporting RJ organizations to grow their infrastructure and “skill and scale” their organizing.